tdauth/tenet/README.md

 This is a very basic 2 vs 2 map.
 Tenet soldiers fight against Sator's men.
-The Algorithm has to be switched with a fake Algorithm by the Protagonist in time.
-The real one has to be brought to a certain point on the map.
+The Algorithm must be stolen by Tenet soldiers in time and brought to a certain location on the map.
-The Algorithm is protected by Sator's mercenaries.
+Sator's men have to keep the Algorithm at its original location until the time is over.

-The turnstile machine allows you to copy the Algorithm and fake Algorithm.
+The turnstile machine allows you to copy the Algorithm.
-All real Algorithms should be at the specific locations on the map and at leaast one fake Algorithm must be placed at the original location.
+All Algorithms should be at the specific locations on the map.

 ### The Turnstile Machine